Module timeout

 what you want as returning errors will terminate the connection without sending a response.

-This middleware won’t change the error type and instead return a 408 Request Timeout
+This middleware won’t change the error type and instead returns a response with an empty body

-response.
-That means if your service’s error type is Infallible it will still be
+and the specified status code.
+That means if your service’s error type is Infallible, it will

 §Example